mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

    **Note:** This property appears on Screen1 only and controls the sizing for all screens in the app.

+{:id="Screen.StatusBarColor" .color .do} *StatusBarColor* : This is the color used for the status bar in Android Lollipop (5.0) and later.

 {:id="Screen.Theme" .text .wo .do} *Theme*
 : Selects the theme for the application.
 Theme can only be set at compile time and the Companion